Yan-Oliveira/doc-fao/content/ci-references/admin.rst

 Additional Configuration Item Fields
 ------------------------------------

-It is possible to add additional reference fields to refer to different data in OTRS, like to other configuration items, services and users.
+It is possible to add additional reference fields to refer to different data in **OTRS**, like to other configuration items, services and users.

 To add the fields for configuration items:

-1. Open the *Config Item* module of the *CMDB Settings* group in the administrator interface.
+1. Open the *Config Items* module of the *CMDB Settings* group in the administrator interface.
 2. Select a configuration item class and click on the *Change class definition* button.
 3. Add the new fields to the class definition.